-- Check the oil filler bolt gasket for damage, and replace it if necessary. - 7.
-Install the gasket and the oil filler bolt, and then tighten the bolt to the specified torque.
+- 7. Check the oil filler bolt gasket for damage, and replace it if necessary. - 8.
+Install the oil filler bolt and its gasket, and then tighten the bolt to the specified torque.

-Tightening torque: Differential gear oil filler bolt: 23 Nm (2.3 m·kgf, 17 ft·lbf)
+Final gear oil filler bolt: 23 Nm (2.3 m·kgf, 17 ft·lbf)

-8. Check the differential gear case for oil leakage.
-If oil is leaking, check for the cause.
+- 9. Check the final gear case for oil leakage.
+If oil is leaking, check for the cause. - Install the final gear case guard by installing the bolts and tightening them to the specified torque.